Why Le Marche is a Great Place to Teach English in Italy

 The hills are alive with the sound of music.
 Seriously.

-InterExchange’s Italian partner brought me to Girfalco Park, a serene space elevated above a stretch of green in the town of Fermo.
+InterExchange’s Italian partner brought me to Girfalco Park, a serene space elevated above a stretch of green in the Le Marche town of Fermo.
 It’s a favorite gathering spot for families in the summer, with refreshing breezes and a calming fountain.

 In addition to a cathedral on the grounds, there is a church shrouded in pine and cedar trees to the left of the park.
 While visiting, a woman’s lovely soprano voice reverberated across the landscape.
 I truly expected Fräulein Maria to come spinning into view, her arms outstretched and skirt billowing!

-Marche is safe and lacks the chaos of big cities.
+Le Marche is safe and lacks the chaos of big cities.

-Le Marche is a refreshing retreat from the car- and scooter-clogged roads that populate many Italian cities.
+The region is a refreshing retreat from the car- and scooter-clogged roads that populate many Italian cities.
 I spent a week in Naples after visiting Le Marche, and though I enjoyed my stay, I was not fond of the constant smell of motorbike petrol or the hordes of riders too close for comfort.

 Le Marche is mostly free from the pollution and crowds ubiquitous to metropolitan centers, and it’s considered one of the safest areas in Italy.